Les Vacances de Monsieur Hulot: Critical response

-On its release in the United States, Bosley Crowther's review said that the film contained "much the same visual satire that we used to get in the 'silent' days from the pictures of Charlie Chaplin, Buster Keaton, and such as those."
+On its release in the United States, Bosley Crowther wrote that the film contained "much the same visual satire that we used to get in the 'silent' days from the pictures of Charlie Chaplin, Buster Keaton, and such as those."
 He said the film "exploded with merriment" and that Tati "is a long-legged, slightly pop-eyed gent whose talent for caricaturing the manners of human beings is robust and intense...There is really no story to the picture...The dialogue...is at a minimum, and it is used just to satirize the silly and pointless things that summer people say.
 Sounds of all sorts become firecrackers, tossed in for comical point."

-Tati biographer David Bellos has described the film as "Sublime" and stated "It was through this film that I first fell in love with France.
+Tati biographer David Bellos has described the film as "sublime" and stated "It was through this film that I first fell in love with France.
 I think that is true of a lot of people."
 The journalist Simon O'Hagan, on the occasion of the film's 50th anniversary in 2003, wrote that the film "might contain the greatest collection of sight gags ever committed to celluloid, but it is the context in which they are placed and the atmosphere of the film that lift it into another realm.
 The central character is an unforgettable amalgam of bafflement at the modern world, eagerness to please and just the right amount of eccentricity - i.e. not too much - his every effort to fit in during his seaside holiday merely succeeds in creating chaos out of orderliness.
 Puncturing the veneer of the comfortably off at play is by no means the least of Tati's concerns.
 But, [there is] an elegiac quality [too], the sense that what Tati finds funny he also cherishes."

 The film was entered into the 1953 Cannes Film Festival.

+The film's comic influence has extended well beyond France and can be found as recently as 2007 in the Rowan Atkinson comic vehicle Mr. Bean's Holiday.